CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Person.md

 # Person

 - tags colegue, busnisx
-- reminder: call him in x
+- shortDescription something that can distinguish by other person with the same name and also to have a better reference about that peron like is a mechanic has a business he presented x person is sister of
-- if there are 2 persons with the same full name than the CNP can be added to make to distinguish (is not necessarily a real CNP)
+- description had the name concatenated with short description shall be done uniq by the short description

 # ToDo